 The accrediting organizations for imaging technologists, by their area of specialty, could include American Registry of Radiologic Technologist (ARRT), American Registry of Diagnostic Medical Sonography (ARDMS), Nuclear Medicine Technology Certification Board (NMTCB), Registered Vascular Technologist (RVT), and/or American Society of Echocardiography (ASE).

 The medical imaging nurses are registered nurses and are specially trained in imaging specific skills.
 The medical imaging nurse plays an integral part of the patient care team.
 They have the ability to care for a wide range of patients of all ages, including emergency patients and those who have had surgical or medical treatments.

 Our Diagnostic and Medical Imaging Team:

-Medical Radiologist - Radiologists are medical doctors or doctors of osteopathic medicine who specialize in diagnosing and treating diseases and injuries using medical imaging techniques such as X-rays, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Nuclear Medicine, Positron Emission Tomography (PET), and Ultrasound.
+Medical Radiologist - Radiologists are medical doctors or doctors of osteopathic medicine who specialize in diagnosing and treating diseases and injuries using medical imaging techniques such as X-rays, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), SPECT-CT, Nuclear Medicine, Positron Emission Tomography (PET), and Ultrasound.
 Since radiologists do not offer treatment themselves, they consult with physicians, surgeons, and other medical professionals to discuss their test results to develop plans for treatment.
 Technologists operate the imaging technology, and radiologists interpret the results.

 Interventional Radiologists – Board-certified physicians who specialize in minimally-invasive, targeted treatments and use advanced medical imaging technology to offer non-invasive options to surgery.